How to Make Smoked Marlin (Smoke Your Own Catch at Home!)

 Step 7 – Smoke The Fish

-It usually takes 2 – 4 hours for for the fish to reach an internal temperature 140°F
+Place the fish on the smoker.
+It usually takes 2 – 4 hours for the fish to reach an internal temperature of 140°F. Once it reaches 140°F, remove it from the smoker and serve immediately.

-Smoked marlin, when stored properly, can last for approximately 7 to 10 days in the refrigerator.
+When stored properly, smoked marlin can last for approximately three days in the refrigerator.
 It is important to keep the smoked marlin tightly wrapped in plastic wrap or stored in an airtight container to prevent it from drying out or absorbing odors from other foods.

 Additionally, placing it in the coldest part of the refrigerator, usually the back, will help maintain its freshness.
 If you want to extend its shelf life, freezing is a viable option.
 Smoked marlin can be frozen for up to 2 to 3 months.
 However, it’s worth noting that the texture and flavor may slightly change after freezing and thawing.